gdevmaster/Sponge-World/README.md

 as the base, and the bps patch as the patch.
 Tool: https://www.smwcentral.net/?p=onlinetools&tool=flips

 Next, obtain a Super Nintendo Entertainment System Emulator.
 (SNES) Personally, I use snes9x.
-I would download snes9x straight from github because their official website seems to have sketchy pop-up ads.
+I would download snes9x straight from smwcentral because their official website seems to have sketchy pop-up ads. snes9x: https://www.smwcentral.net/?p=section&a=details&id=33740

 Once all of those steps are completed, you will be able to play this Rom Hack.